 The Gas Safe Register safeguards consumers, tenants, and homeowners from the risks of subpar gas work.
 They accomplish this by reviewing reports of unauthorised or dubious gas work and relaying the information to the HSE or Health and Safety Executive.

 If a company or person is proven to have performed illegal gas work, the HSE brings legal action against them.
-To raise awareness of the dangers of unauthorized gas work, Gas Safe also runs programs like the annual Gas Safety Week.
+To raise awareness of the dangers of unauthorised gas work, Gas Safe also runs programs like the annual Gas Safety Week.

 According to the latest Gas Safe study, more than a million UK homeowners are in danger annually by unlicensed gas fitters and unsafe DIY boiler installation work.

 In fact, according to the same survey, 1 in 5 gas appliances need to be promptly disconnected because they are likely at risk.